Scouting in Yorkshire and the Humber: Central Yorkshire Scout County

+The Central Yorkshire Scout Council administers the award programme for the Yorkshire Challenge, a progressive Scouting award first introduced in 2006.
+The Yorkshire Challenge is open to all Cubs, Scouts, Explorer Scouts, Network Scouts, and Leaders across the United Kingdom.

+To earn the bronze award, participants must spend four nights under canvas or in a bivouac in four different months of the year, along with completing several additional activities.
+The silver award requires eight nights in eight different months, while the gold award requires twelve nights in twelve different months.

 County Expeditions

 The County organises international expeditions, enabling a number of Explorer Scouts and Scout Network members to undertake adventurous activities in other countries.

-The next County Expedition is in 2008, where they will be visiting Kenya.
-The Expedition will consist of mountaineering on Mount Kenya, trekking by camel back, and a community project.
-There will also be a safari through a game reserve.

 Humberside Scout County

 Scouting in Humberside covers the former non-metropolitan county of Humberside.
 The headquarters of Humberside Scouts is at Raywell Park Activity Centre.

 There are 8 Districts within the Humberside County: